aspratle/NERforGovernmentEntities-HackathonforGood/README.md

 ```bash
 jupyter notebook hackathon_scales.ipynb
 ```
-Navigate through the notebook cells and execute them in sequence.
+Please navigate through the notebook cells and execute them in sequence.

 ## Contributing
 Contributions to enhance or expand this notebook are welcome.
-Please fork the repository, make your changes, and submit a pull request.
+Please fork the repository, make changes, and submit a pull request.

 ## License
 Specify the license under which this notebook is shared (e.g., MIT, GPL-2.0, etc.)